 Return Path Capability

 A power inserter is used to back feed power to the distribution amplifier through one of the RF output ports so the distribution amplifier can be mounted at a location where power is not available.
 In most installations, it will not be necessary to use the power inserter since the amplifier is usually mounted near a power outlet.
-There are no performance advantages to using the power inserter – it is only used to allow the unit to be remotely powered when the amp can’t be located near a power outlet.
+There are no performance advantages to using the power inserter--As it is only used to allow the unit to be remotely powered when the amp can’t be located near a power outlet.
 Channel Master distribution amplifiers do not include a power inserter with them, but they are available if one is needed.
-Use ProductID: CM-7777XPI
+Use Product ID: CM-7777XPI

 Using Distribution Amplifiers

-For homes in the Red, Blue, and Purple zone channels, it is preferred to use a preamplifier at the antenna instead of a 'distribution', or 'drop', amplifier in the house.
-If the number of outlets is low and the cable lengths are short, this may be all the amplification that is needed.
-In installations with long cable runs and multiple outlets, it may be necessary to use both a preamplifier at the antenna and a distribution amplifier inside the house.
+For homes in the Red, Blue, and Purple zones of channels it is preferred to use a preamplifier at the antenna instead of a distribution/drop amplifier in the house.
+If the number of TV outlets is low and the cable lengths are short, this may be all the amplification that is needed.
+In installations with long cable runs and multiple TV outlets, it may be necessary to use both a preamplifier at the antenna, and a distribution amplifier inside the home.
 The preamplifier will ensure that the distribution amplifier is receiving sufficient signal levels.
 If the signal levels are already bad at the input to the distribution amplifier, they will not be improved by amplifying them.
 On the other hand, distribution amplifiers are not designed for very high level input signals.
-Using a preamplifier on an antenna in areas with strong off air signal levels, or using a preamplifier with high gain and a short cable run from the preamplifier to the distribution amplifier, can easily result in overdriving the input of the distribution amplifier.
+Using a preamplifier on an antenna in areas with strong over the air signal levels, or using a preamplifier with high gain and a short cable run from the preamplifier to the distribution amplifier can easily result in over-driving the input of the distribution amplifier.

 If there are more than four outlets, and/or the cable length from the antenna to the distribution amplifier input is 50 feet or longer, and the cable length from the distribution amplifier to the TV set are 25 feet or longer, a distribution amplifier will probably be needed.
-(Please see the document titled “Do I need a preamplifier for my antenna?” for information on selecting the correct preamplifier.)
+(Please see the document titled Do I need a preamplifier for my antenna?
+(CM-7777HD, CM-7777, CM-7778) for more information on selecting the correct preamplifier.)

-The recommended way to use a distribution amplifier is for it to be centrally located, and for it to be the first device on the coaxial cable coming from the antenna/preamplifier(if used) after the ground block.
-It is always best if all the outlets in the home are individually wired back to the distribution amplifier location.
-If three or four outlets are in the home, a four output distribution amplifier should be used.
-If five through eight outlets are in the home, an eight output distribution amplifier should be used.
+The recommended way to use a distribution amplifier is for it to be centrally located, and for it to be the first device on the coaxial cable coming from the antenna/preamplifier(if used) after the grounding block.
+It is always best if all of the TV outlets in the home are individually wired back to the distribution amplifiers location.
+If three or four of the TV outlets are in the home, a four output distribution amplifier should be used.
+If five to eight TV outlets are in the home, an eight-way distribution amplifier should be used.
 Any unused ports should be terminated.
-If more than eight outputs are needed, a more detailed design will be needed to ensure the correct signal levels to each outlet.
-Please contact Channel Master Technical Support at firstname.lastname@example.org for assistance.
+If more than eight outputs are needed, a more detailed design will be needed to ensure the correct signal levels to each TV outlet.